 For over a decade, Liane Wakayama has practiced in Nevada as a litigator and an estate planning attorney.
 Her practice areas include general civil, commercial, business, real estate and trust litigation as well as estate planning, probate and guardianship.
 She is highly regarded by her peers as evidenced by the fact that since her second year of practice (2009), she has been honored every single year as one of the top 100 attorneys in Southern Nevada and has held the title of Nevada’s Legal Elite.
 Ms. Wakayama has also been repeatedly recognized as America’s Most Honored Lawyers (Top 1%), America’s Most Honored Professionals (5%), Top Attorneys in The Mountain States, and Super Lawyers, to name a few of her achievements.
 She was also awarded the peer ranking of “AV Preeminent” by Martindale-Hubbell representing the highest level of professional excellence for an attorney’s legal expertise, judgment, communication skills, and ethical standards.
 Most recently Liane received the 2022 AV Preeminent Attorney – Judicial Edition award honoring her achievements within her profession.

 The first in her family to become a lawyer, Ms. Wakayama comes from a long line of natural born advocates.
 Her father, Junro Edgar Wakayama, was born in Manzanar, one of 10 concentration camps where more than 110,000 Japanese Americans were incarcerated.
-With the help of an ACLU attorney, her grandfather, Kinzo Wakayama, was the very first to file a writ of habeas corpus to challenge the constitutionality of interning U.S. citizens without a criminal charge or due process.
+With the help of an ACLU attorney, her grandfather, Kinzo Wakayama, was one of the first to file a writ of habeas corpus to challenge the constitutionality of interning U.S. citizens without a criminal charge or due process.
 Due to multiple death threats, he eventually withdrew his lawsuit in order to protect Ms. Wakayama’s grandmother, who was pregnant at the time.
 Subsequent lawsuits would vindicate his convictions, including the landmark U.S. Supreme Court decision, Korematsu v.
 U.S., 323 U.S. 214 (1944).
 Kinzo Wakayama was later forced at gunpoint to renounce his U.S. citizenship – scribbling beneath his signature “under duress.”
 The Wakayama family was expatriated from the U.S., and left to Hiroshima, Japan, only to learn their relatives had been killed by the atomic bomb.

 When Ms. Wakayama’s father was drafted in the Vietnam War, he returned to the U.S. to serve in the Army.
 A doctor of biochemistry and a decorated Colonel, the Pentagon asked Junro Wakayama to return to active duty in the spring of 2001, and was awarded the Army’s highest decoration for noncombatant valor (the Soldier’s Medal) for the sacrifices he made and dedication to this country when American Airlines Flight 77 hit the Pentagon on September 11, 2001.
 Growing up and observing her family’s patriotism motivated Ms. Wakayama to make her own mark and pursue a career in law to be a strong advocate for people in the judiciary.